wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 For connector versions that were not updated recently, you need to use the `init` operation

 You can refer to the documentation of the relevant connector and configure the `init` operation of it.
 This operation needs to be applied before any other operation of the same connector when you design mediation logic.
-The `init` operation is visible only for older connector versions in WSO2 Integration Studio.
+The `init` operation is visible only for older connector versions in the VS Code extension.

 <img src="{{base_path}}/assets/img/integrate/connectors/old-connection-config.png" title="Connection configuration with init" width="500" alt="Connection configuration with init"/>